-It took three trips to our Consulate in Istanbul over 2 years (2013 and ’14) to complete the art restoration of 2 large sculptures by Maya Lin, famous for creating the Vietnam Memorial in Washington DC.
+It took three trips to our Consulate in Istanbul over two years (2013 and 2014) to complete the art restoration of two large sculptures by Maya Lin, famous for creating the Vietnam Memorial in Washington DC.

-All went better than imagined, and I owe it all to a brilliant maintenance staff who just wouldn’t give up on the multitude of challenges and ‘hidden conditions,’ and to Jim Wenzel from the State Dept who’s that rare administrator who loves to get his hands dirty, and to my employer Jenn Duncan, Director of FAPE (Foundation for Art and Preservation in Embassies), who always had positive things to say!
+All went better than imagined, and I owe it all to a brilliant maintenance staff who just wouldn't give up on a multitude of challenges and 'hidden conditions.'
+Thanks also to Jim Wenzel from the Office of Cultural heritage of our US State Department.
+He's that rare administrator who loves to get his hands dirty.
+Last but not least a special thanks to my employer Jenn Duncan, Director of FAPE (Foundation for Art and Preservation in Embassies), who always had positive things to say!

 A Little History

 Maya Lin created these sculptures for our consulate in Istanbul in 2003.
 These works were commissioned by FAPE.

 She recently lectured at Smith College where I had the pleasure of introducing myself and telling her about the restoration project.
 We had a nice brief chat, and she is a truly impressive individual.